 Impact

-NASM implements a use‑after‑free bug in its response file (-@) handling.
-A dangling pointer to freed memory is stored in the global depend_file and later dereferenced when the buffer is released, leading to memory corruption or unpredictable behaviour.
-The underlying weakness is a classic heap use‑after‑free error.
-An attacker could potentially exploit this to corrupt program state or cause a crash.
+NASM implements a heap use‑after‑free bug in its response file (-@) handling.
+A dangling pointer to freed memory is stored in the global depend_file and later dereferenced when the response-file buffer is freed, leading to memory corruption or remote code execution.
+The weakness is a classic heap use‑after‑free error (CWE‑416).
+An attacker could exploit the vulnerability by supplying a crafted response file, potentially altering program state or executing arbitrary code.

 Affected Systems